LakshmiPriyaDiwakar2706/Digital-Marketing-Analysis/README.md

 Cluster Analysis & Time-Series Analysis
 * The cluster analysis identified distinct segments within the alumni, laying the groundwork for personalized engagement strategies.
-* The time-series analysis offered a historical lens, showing donation amounts and patterns over the years. while the cluster analysis identified distinct segments within the alumni, laying the groundwork for personalized engagement strategies.
+* The time-series analysis offered a historical lens, showing donation amounts and patterns over the years.

 ### What’s Next
 Moving forward, the major research question - what drives an alumnus to download a digital membership card - will be tackled through logistic regression, seeking to pinpoint predictor variables for targeted marketing campaigns.